 Two of Cinder's most important enders, Fission ( + HP) and Inferno ( + HK), cause a unique "burnout" debuff state (Cinder's combo trait) which is important to understand if you use Cinder or fight against him.
 When a burnout ender is performed, Cinder will set his opponent's upper body (Fission) or lower body (Inferno) on fire for a set amount of time that is dependent on the combo's ender level.
 The opponent's upper or lower body will be visibly ablaze and he will start to take potential damage at a constant rate until the burnout ends.
 Burnout enders by themselves do virtually no damage, so Cinder is trading immediate damage for potentially greater rewards in the future.
 Burnout enders will also transfer over between rounds.

 There are only two ways to remove this burnout state: either perform a combo breaker or wait for the timer to run out.
 Hitting Cinder will have no effect.
-Performing a combo breaker has the added benefit of instantly healing all your potential damage, as all combo breakers do, whereas if the timer runs out naturally, you must wait additional time for the potential damage to naturally heal.
+Performing a combo breaker has the added benefit of instantly healing half of your potential damage, as all combo breakers do, whereas if the timer runs out naturally, you must wait additional time for all your potential damage to naturally heal.
 Unfortunately for Cinder's opponent, the burnout state can be extended, termed fanning the flames, by performing certain actions.
 If your upper body is burned out, performing any punch normal or special will fan the flames, whereas if your lower body is burned out, performing any kick normal or special will fan the flames.
 It is possible to have both your upper body and lower body in a burnout state, if Cinder is able to land multiple combos quickly and performs each burnout ender.
 If this happens, each burnout is governed by its own separate timer, and the potential damage accrued will stack.

-Actions such as movement (walking or jumping), moves that require both a punch and a kick (throws, teching a throw, activating instinct), or pressing buttons that are not burned out will have no positive or negative effect on a burnout timer.
+Actions such as movement (walking or jumping), moves that require both a punch and a kick (throws, teching a throw, activating instinct, etc), or pressing buttons that are not burned out will have no positive or negative effect on a burnout timer.
 If you press a burned out button and fan the flames, the fire on your body will flare up noticeably, and your burnout timer is reset to its initial value.
 This is particularly devastating if you were initially hit with a level 4 burnout ender, because the full 7.5 seconds will start anew.

 The purpose of the burnout ender is to convince you to stop using certain tools associated with the particular set of burned out buttons for a short amount of time.
 You may, for example, choose to burnout Jago's punch buttons so that he cannot perform his normal set of anti-airs, making air approaches easier.
 Or, if you notice your opponent likes to approach with Jago's wind kick, perhaps you'll choose to use the kick burnout.
 Certain characters might be more negatively affected by having their punch or kick buttons burned out, so analyze which of your opponent's most common moves you would like to penalize.
 If you get burned out by Cinder, I cannot stress this enough; you must stop pressing the burned out buttons, including during combos, until the burnout ends.
 While there may be rare situations where you are willing to accept your burnout resetting, such as near the end of a round, most of the time you will simply increase the amount of damage Cinder's next ender cashout will be, and you may find your entire health bar full of potential damage in no time at all.
 Fortunately, most characters will still be competent fighters with their non-burned out buttons, and simply playing solid defense and waiting for the timer to expire is recommended, since Cinder is not equipped with a grounded overhead or any particularly overwhelming mixup tools.
 Unless Cinder can apply another burnout ender to you, your potential damage will gradually heal and you will often be not much worse for wear.